-- Insomnia and other sleep disturbances – fibromyalgia sufferers experience non-restorative sleep and other things that might keep them from getting a restful night of sleep such as restless leg syndrome.
+- Insomnia and other sleep disturbances – sufferers experience non-restorative sleep and other things that keep them from sleeping well.
+For example, restless leg syndrome.

-- Severe fatigue – similar to those living with chronic fatigue syndrome, fibromyalgia sufferers may not feel rested or refreshed after getting an ample amount of sleep.
+- Severe fatigue – fibromyalgia sufferers may feel unrested or unrefreshed even after getting enough sleep.

-- Cognitive changes that are often referred to as “fibro fog” – these may include trouble concentrating and memory issues.
+- Cognitive changes known as “fibro fog” – these may include trouble concentrating and memory issues.

 - Feeling anxious, worried, or depressed

 What Causes Fibromyalgia?